 ABTU invoices students at the start of each 16 week semester or 300 clock hour payment period.
 Students will either have a funding source that pays for the semester or payment period in full or the student will have agreed to an institutional loan for their program using Tuition Options.

 ABTU Student Accounts will review all current institutional loans monthly and if any account is more than thirty (30) days past due ABTU Student Accounts will submit that account to a two-step process.

-If a student fails to make a payment during the specified timeline, ABTU calls and texts the student and also sends an email to attempt to collect the past due balance.
+ABTU Student Accounts calls and texts the student and also sends an email to attempt to collect the past due balance.

-If the student contacts the University at any time during the collection process, school administrators will make arrangements with the student on a case-by-case basis.
+If the student contacts the University at any time during the collection process they will be referred to Student Accounts and arrangements will be made with the student on a case-by-case basis.

 The student must rectify the issue using a credit card, cashier’s check, or money order.
 A student with a past-due balance cannot begin a new course.